Wolverine971/9takes/src/blog/people/movie-stars/Leonardo-DiCaprio.md

 <p class="firstLetter">You know him as Jack Dawson, the charming artist aboard the Titanic.
 You've seen him as Jordan Belfort, the Wall Street maven with a penchant for excess.
 But who is <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Leonardo_DiCaprio">Leonardo DiCaprio</a> when the cameras stop rolling?
 What drives him, what are his fears, and what is his Enneagram personality type?</p>

-> **Disclaimer** This analysis of Leonardo DiCaprio's Enneagram type is purely speculative, based on publicly available information, and may not reflect Leonardo DiCaprio's actual personality type.
+> **Disclaimer** This analysis of Leonardo DiCaprio's Enneagram type is speculative, based on publicly available information, and may not reflect Leonardo DiCaprio's actual personality type.

 <script>
   import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";